vicgc/recognise/README.md

 Facial detection and recognition using OpenCV and libfacerec

-This is a basic template for my project - modules yet to be written

-NB: The project is still in its infancy
+This is a basic template for my project - modules yet to be written -> The project is still in its infancy

 ** why yes, of-course contribute, open an issue or make a pull-request**